 - See the press release for the 2017 New London County Land Trust Advancement Initiaitive here.

 Access information and handouts for the 2017 Land Trust Advancement Initiative - New London County HERE.

-A special thanks also goes to The Geoffrey C. Hughes Foundation for its generous support of our
+A special thanks also goes to The Geoffrey C. Hughes Foundation for their generous support of our training & education programs